bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 _Sept 6-10_

 Joke: An infinite number of computer scientists walk into a bar.
 The first one orders a beer.
 The second one, half a beer.
 The third one, a quarter.
 The barman pours two beers.
 The computer scientists complain: Is that all you're giving us?
 The barman says: "Come on guys, you should know your limits! "
-Introduction

-The goal of week 2 and 3 is to give you the conceptual tools  to analyze algorithms.
+The goal of weeks 2, 3 is to give you the conceptual tools  to analyze algorithms.
 This week (week 2) we start by introducing the concepts of "asymptotic" analysis  and "order of growth".
 The order of growth is analyzed with O(), Ω() and Θ() notation.
 We'll give a formal definition of each one and discuss the differences between them and why big-oh is not sufficient.

 When analyzing algorithms it is common to encounter the so-called "summations".
 In fact, you already encountered a summation when you tried to analyze Selection Sort or Insertion Sort!
 We introduce the two basic summations that come up most often in the analysis of algorithms: arithmetic and geometric summations.